 All disciplines that include the intensive use of physical faculties of the human body (in particular those involving the fight) expose us to the risk of injuries.

-All we can do to be safe from severe injuries is to:
+On the other side, all we can do to be safe from severe injuries is to:

-- Learn to listen to our body in the past (preparation)
+- Learn to listen to our body “in the past” (preparation)

 - Learn to be patient and to proceed gradually

 - Learn to instinctively and instantly assess the severity of a damage and its possible consequences

 This is what we will learn to do.
 As our experience will grow: